NAEA Position Statement on Positive School Culture and Climate

 A positive school culture and climate supports visual arts education by:

-- fostering a creative atmosphere within the school
+- fostering a creative atmosphere throughout the school

 - supporting creativity and innovation in teaching and learning

-- showcasing student achievement in the visual arts
+- showcasing and valuing student success in the visual arts

 - encouraging diverse connections among people, subject areas, and ideas